 Our route for the morning was the Apiti Loop which takes us up through Pohangina Valley and we came to our first stop at the Valley Road turnoff.
 This is a great place to stop as there is plenty of room to park at the side of the road and it is always good to check bikes and riders before we head off into the hills (especially if they are older!).
 With everything in order it was off up the valley at a pace that allowed one to take in the countryside and all to soon we were at our next stop at the Makoura turnoff.
 It was here we were able to look to the hills and down the valley and the lack of wind allowed us to listen to silence of the countryside that was at times punctuated with a variety of farming and country sounds.
 We were soon on our way again but for our final run into Apiti Sir Al and I swapped bikes.
 Whilst I had ridden Sir Als H2 before it was only around a few roads on the Manawatu plains so a road with a few more twists and turns proved to be more than interesting.

-The thing that struck me first was the comparative weight of the bike.
-It was so much lighter than the XJ and once underway and getting up to speed it was such a pleasure to swing it through the curvey bits.
+so much lighter than the XJ and once underway and getting up to speed it was such a pleasure to swing it through the curvey bits.
 The next thing was how torquey and unfused the motor was as it made short work of the 'up hill and down dale' road with the bike tracking true around a variety of bumpy, smooth and more open corners.
 Its braking is as you would expect from an early seventies bike with adequate braking up front and the back being surprisingly powerful.
 Once the road opened up for the final run down to Apiti it had little problem getting up to the speed limit and the bikes occasional low speed surging was a thing of the past .
 Parking it up outside the Apiti Tavern as it idled away the quietness of the motor also struck me.

 Having got used to the top end rattle from a KH250 and T500 it seemed eerily quiet.
 Its recent top end recondition by Paul D is certainly very impressive.
 Looking down at the gold tank the sight of the cylinders sticking out into the wind left no doubt about the importance of the motor to the styling of the bike and standing back all the gold metal flake paint and chrome leaves no doubt about the era this bike was designed in.
 Having Pauls H2 in Blue next to it really amplified the special presence these bikes have and soon enough a gentleman toeing a BSA stopped for a look and a chat.